 On June 27, 2000, the Company entered into a revolving credit facility with a syndicate of banks providing for a term of five years and for borrowings of up to \$375.0 (the "Five-Year Revolving Credit Facility").
 On May 16, 2002, the Company entered into a revolving credit facility with a syndicate of banks providing for a term of 364 days and for borrowings of up to \$500.0 (the "Old 364-Day Revolving Credit Facility").
-The Company replaced the Old 364-Day Revolving Credit Facility with a new 364-day revolving credit facility, which it entered into with a syndicate of banks on May 15, 2003 (the "New 364-Day Revolving Credit Facility" and, together with the Five-Year Revolving Credit Facility, both as amended from time to time, the "Revolving Credit Facilities").
+The Company replaced the Old 364-Day Revolving Credit Facility with a new 364-day revolving credit facility, which it entered into with a syndicate of banks on May 15, 2003 (the "New 364-Day Revolving Credit Facility") and, together with the Five-Year Revolving Credit Facility, both as amended from time to time, the "Revolving Credit Facilities").
 The New 364-Day Revolving Credit Facility provides for borrowings of up to \$500.0, \$200.0 of which are available to the Company for the issuance of letters of credit.
 The New 364-Day Revolving Credit Facility expires on May 13, 2004.
-However, the Comp any has the option to extend the maturity of amounts outstanding on the termination date under the New 364-Day Revolving Credit Facility for a period of one year, if EBITDA, as defined in the agreements, for the four fiscal quarters most recently ended was at least \$831.0 (for purposes of this EBITDA calculation, only \$125.0 of non-recurring restructuring charges may be added back to EBITDA).
+However, the Company has the option to extend the maturity of amounts outstanding on the termination date under the New 364-Day Revolving Credit Facility for a period of one year, if EBITDA, as defined in the agreements, for the four fiscal quarters most recently ended was at least \$831.0 (for purposes of this EBITDA calculation, only \$125.0 of non-recurring restructuring charges may be added back to EBITDA).
 The Revolving Credit Facilities are used for general corporate purposes.
-As of December 31, 2003, \$160.1 was utilized under the New 364-Day Revolving Credit Facility for the issuance of letters of credit, \$0.0 was borrowed under the New 364-Day Revolving Credit Facility.
-As of March 12, 2004, \$136.0 was obligated under the New 364-Day Revolving Credit Facility for the issuance of letters of credit, \$0.0 was borrowed under the Five-Year Revolving Credit Facility and \$0.0 of the \$375.0 available was borrowed under the Five-Year Revolving Credit Facility and \$0.0 of the \$375.0 available was borrowed under the Five-Year Re
+As of December 31, 2003, \$160.1 was utilized under the New 364-Day Revolving Credit Facility for the issuance of letters of credit, \$0.0 was borrowed under the New 364-Day Revolving Credit Facility for the issuance of letters of credit, \$0.0 was borrowed under the New 364-Day Revolving Credit Facility for the issuance of letters of credit, \$0.0 was borrowed under the New 364-Day Revolving Credit Facility and \$0.0 of the \$375.0 available was borrowed under the Five-Year Revolving Credit Facility.